The deadline to nominate a distinguished researcher for the upcoming year is December 15.

 Distinguished Research Award

-Through the Dr. Sherrill Brown Distinguished Research Award, we recognize faculty individuals or teams whose contributions stand out among their peers.
+Through the Dr. Sherrill Brown Distinguished Research Award, we recognize faculty members, both individuals and teams, who have made notable contributions to research at MacEwan University.
 If you know someone who deserves to be recognized for excellence in research, consider nominating them for this important award.

 Any member of the MacEwan community can nominate a tenured or tenure track faculty member for the Distinguished Research Award.